Catherine of Alexandria: Torture and martyrdom

-The emperor gave orders to subject the saint to terrible tortures and then throw her in prison.
-During the confinement she was fed daily by a dove from heaven and Christ also visited her, encouraging her to fight bravely, and promised her the crown of everlasting glory.
+The emperor gave orders to subject Catherine to terrible tortures and then throw her in prison.
+Her legend tells that during the confinement she was fed daily by a dove from heaven, and Christ also visited her, encouraging her to fight bravely, and promised her the crown of everlasting glory.
 Angels tended her wounds with salve.

 During her imprisonment more than 200 people came to see her, including Maxentius' wife, Valeria Maximilla; all converted to Christianity and were subsequently martyred.
-Twelve days later, when the dungeon was opened, a bright light and fragrant perfume filled it and Catherine came forth even more radiant and beautiful.

-Upon the failure of Maxentius to make Catherine yield by way of torture, he tried to win the beautiful and wise princess over by proposing marriage.
+Upon the failure of Maxentius to make Catherine yield by way of torture, he tried to win her over by proposing marriage.
 Catherine refused, declaring that her spouse was Jesus Christ, to whom she had consecrated her virginity.

-The furious emperor condemned Catherine to death on a spiked breaking wheel, but, at her touch, it shattered.
+The furious emperor condemned Catherine to death on a spiked breaking wheel, but at her touch it shattered.
 Maxentius ordered her to be beheaded.
-Catherine herself ordered the execution to commence.
-A milk-like substance rather than blood flowed from her neck.
+Catherine ordered the execution to commence.
+As per her legend, a milk-like substance rather than blood flowed from her neck.

 Veneration

 In the 6th century, the Eastern Emperor Justinian had established what is now Saint Catherine's Monastery in Egypt, which had been originally built encircling the purported burning bush seen by Moses.
-Countless people make the pilgrimage to the Monastery to receive miracle healing from Catherine.
+Countless people make the pilgrimage to the monastery to receive miracle healing from Catherine.